-As of September 1, 2002, 202 statutory county courts and 16 statutory probate courts had been created, largely in metropolitan areas.
-Four additional courts have been authorized by the Legislature but have not been implemented as of September 1, 2002.
-Eight additional courts have been authorized to become operational at a later date.
+As of September 1, 2004, 211 statutory county courts and 17 statutory probate courts had been created, largely in metropolitan areas.
+Four additional courts have been authorized by the Legislature but have not been implemented as of September 1, 2004.
+Two additional courts have been authorized to become operational at a later date.

 A "statutory county court" means a county court created by the Legislature, including county courts at law, county criminal courts, county criminal courts of appeals, and county civil courts at law.
 A "statutory probate court" means a statutory court designated as a statutory probate court under Chapter 25, Gov't Code.
-A statutory county court exercising probate jurisdiction is not a statutory probate court unless it is designated one under Chapter 25, Gov't Code.
-While the jurisdiction of these courts is generally carved out of that given to the constitutional county courts, the statutes specify in many instances that certain jurisdiction normally in the district court is to be exercised concurrently by the statutory county court and the district court.
+A statutory count y court exercising probate jurisdiction is not a statutory probate court unless it is designated one under Chapter 25, Gov't Code.
+While the jurisdiction of these courts is generally carved out of that given to the constitutional county court, the statutes specify in many instances that certain jurisdiction normally in the district court.